-Interestingly, I love change and transitions.
+Interestingly, I love change and transitional times in life.
 I always feel a sense of release and flow when there is change in the air.
 As old structures both in myself and on a bigger scale die away, there is a sense of free falling.
 I’m not an adrenaline junkie by any means but I do love the aspect of freedom from conditioned ways of being.

 A friend of mine recently shared this Trungpa Rinpoche quote: